Travel-Swap/bounties/README.md

 ##### Package 1 (Testing): Setup E2E testing using Playwright.

-Currently the front-end is quite vulnarable to bugs, due to missing E2E tests and low coverage.
+Currently the front-end is quite vulnarable to bugs, due to missing E2E tests and low test coverage.
 Implement E2E with few implementations as basis.

 ##### Package 2 (Testing): Add more unit tests.

-Currently there's some test coverage however this needs to be improved in order to cover all FE logic.
+Currently there's partial test coverage however this needs to be improved in order to cover all FE logic.

 ##### Package 3 (Refactoring): Extract payment logic into own package.